elastic/stream2es/README.md

 ## Read This First

 *If you've just wandered here, first check out [Logstash](http://github.com/elasticsearch/logstash).
 It's a much more general tool, and one of our featured products.
 If for some reason it doesn't do something that's important to you, create an issue there.  stream2es is a dev tool that originated before the author knew much about Logstash.
 That said, there are some important differences that are specific to Elasticsearch.  stream2es supports bulks by byte-length (`--bulk-bytes`) instead of doc count, which is crucial with docs of varying size.
-It also supports exporting raw bulks via `--tee-bulk` to a hashed dir on the filesystem.
-Finally, the biggest difference is that you can make the incoming stream finite with `--max-docs`.*
+It also supports exporting raw bulks via `--tee-bulk` to a hashed dir on the filesystem, and you can make the incoming stream finite with `--max-docs`.*

 ## Install